 Hunting for “Grape Jelly”

-When beginning to cut a slab from this material, be aware that it is a hard agate, and saws should be set at a slower setting to keep the blade from overheating.
+When beginning to cut a slab from this material, be aware that it is a hard agate.
+Set your saw at a slower setting to keep the blade from overheating.
 When securing the stone in the vice, there’s no wrong way, as the patterns have no direction.

 Once your preforms are cut, and you are ready to start cabbing, begin with the 80 grit wheel, but be cautious not to chip too much off the back edge.
 With harder agates like this, my practice is to grind the preform shapes just a tad larger than my patterns, about .5mm away from my drawn-out lines.

-Next, I go to the 140 grit soft resin wheel, which is coarse enough to still grind material but does so in a softer manner than steel wheels.
+Next, I go to the 140-grit soft resin wheel, which is coarse enough to still grind material but does so in a softer manner than steel wheels.
 Additionally, it allows me to avoid any further chipping on the back edge as it smooths the edges and domes the top of the cab nicely.
-Using a 140 grit soft resin wheel means less effort and time will need to be spent on the 280 and 600 grit wheels.
+Using a 140-grit soft resin wheel means less effort and time will be spent on the 280 and 600-grit wheels.

 The rest of the process is quite routine, finishing with the 14k grit wheel.
 At this point, the cabochon should reveal a beautiful high gloss polish.
 If you wish to go a step further, to obtain more of a mirror polish, you can use a leather buff with cerium oxide.